Reliability of bifacial PV

 Imec, together with EnergyVille/UHasselt, has built up vast expertise in understanding the physics behind PID and in in-depth testing.
 One example entails the origin of the ions.
 Previous research showed that a particular type of PID (“PID of the shunting type”, PID-s) is caused by sodium ions diffusing into silicon stacking faults and shunting the cell.
 However, the source of the sodium is still unclear.
 It may stem from the soda lime glass (SLG) cover sheet of the PV module or it could already be present on the solar cell surface even before the lamination process.
 Based on a comprehensive test matrix, the results show that the SLG front cover significantly enhances PID progress.
 In fact, samples without an SLG front cover did not display any degradation after more than 300 hours of PID stress.
 This confirms the hypothesis that the SLG is in fact the source of the sodium.

-Another example focusses on the physical origin of bifacial PID in bifacial p-PERC solar cells, since the degradation behavior does not seem to match only one mechanism.
+Another example focuses on the physical origin of bifacial PID in bifacial p-PERC solar cells, since the degradation behavior does not seem to match only one mechanism.
 Indeed, results demonstrated a combination of PID-s and PID-p (“PID of the polarization type”).
 The latter is a temporary and reversible degradation of the passivation layer, which reduces the performance due to a surface recombination increase.
 Moreover, the researchers could extract specific signatures for both degradation mechanisms in IV (current-voltage) and EQE (external quantum efficiency) measurements.

 Challenging the testing standard